OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 You have to come up with your own protocol though.

 #### Satellite?
-Ok, it you are far from everything (at sea, at war, in a remote place after a cyclone or an earth-quake), this may be a possibility to consider.
+Ok, it you are far from everything (at sea, at war, in a remote place after a cyclone or an earth-quake, or in a dystopic movie), this may be a possibility to consider.
 But that is expensive.
 In 2017, it is about $1 per minute.

 ---